AndrewStanton94/demoRepo/README.md

 6. Checkout to master (or parent branch) then merge the other branch in.

 ##Getting all branches
-By default git clone will only clone the master branch.
+By default git clone will only clone the current branch.
 It does have info about the other branches however.
+This is displayed the first time you pull the repo after branch is added.
 * Do `git branch -a` to see all branches (including remote)
 * Then `git checkout -b localName origin/remoteName`